Parsl/parsl/CONTRIBUTING.rst

 Where to start
 --------------

 We welcome contributions of any type (e.g., bug fixes, new features, reporting issues, documentation, etc).
 If you're looking for a good place to get started you might like to peruse our current Git issues (those marked with `help wanted <https://github.com/Parsl/parsl/labels/help%20wanted>`_ are a good place to start).

+When you make your first contribution, it should include updating the codemeta file to include yourself as a contributor to the project.

 Discussion and Support
 ----------------------